rozek/blockly-ai-playground/README.md

 ![TaskDecomposer](./Screenshots/TaskDecomposer.png)

-> generates a sequence of work steps to achieve a given goal.
-The result is a list of objects and should be processed accordingly (see [related example](#steps-derived-from-a-given-objective))
+> generates a sequence of steps that have to be worked through in order to achieve a given goal.
+A single "step" is an object with the following properties:
+>
+> * Tool: name of a selected tool (either `ResearchTool`, `ComputationTool` or `ResponseTool`)
+> * Objective: a short statement of what the chosen tool should achieve
+> * Justification: a brief explanation of why this tool and objective were chosen
+>
+> The result of this block is a list of such steps (see [related example](#steps-derived-from-a-given-objective))

 ![ResearchFor](./Screenshots/ResearchFor.png)